-By 1957 Prestige held NZ rights to over a dozen US and Australian labels, some quite substantial, and had several big hits under its belt from labels like Oriole and Roulette, putting the label on a firm financial footing.
+By late 1957 Prestige held NZ rights to over a dozen US and Australian labels (including the similarly named Sydney based Prestige, which confusingly had an almost identical logo), some quite substantial, and had several big hits under its belt from labels like Oriole and Roulette, putting the label on a firm financial footing.
 Prestige also held local licenses for Verve, Clef, Blue Note, and, later, Warner Bros.

 However the label with always be remembered primarily for one act.
 Wanganui-raised Johnny Devlin was already a live sensation in Auckland in 1958 when promoter Dave Dunningham insisted that Warren see Devlin play live at the Jive Centre (in Hobson Street – the building is still there, No.157).
 Warren promptly signed Devlin to his Prestige Records label, making him the first major local signing for the label and providing Warren with his first (of very many) forays into the local recording market.
 Warren was born to the task of turning his young rocker signee into a bona-fidé New Zealand superstar.

 The first version of Devlin’s debut single ‘Lawdy Miss Clawdy’ was recorded in May 1958 at The Jive Centre and released the following month.
 The single was not initially a huge seller as radio refused to air the raw recording, but Warren persisted and sales grew slowly.
 Prestige released several more Devlin singles in 1958, plus EPs.
 There seemed to be a new Devlin record every couple of weeks (and sometimes there was).